-What is #BuildAKL?
+What exactly is #BuildAKL?

-The campaign raises awareness of the number and diversity of roles within the sector, from entry-level jobs to apprenticeships and skilled jobs requiring qualifications. #BuildAKL is for all Aucklanders aged 16-24, with a particular focus on attracting more young women, Māori and Pasifika into the sector.
+One of the primary objectives of the #BuildAKL campaign is to amplify awareness regarding the abundance and diversity of roles available within this sector.
+These roles span across the spectrum, ranging from entry-level positions to apprenticeships and positions that demand specialized qualifications.
+Importantly, #BuildAKL extends its invitation to all Aucklanders aged 16-24, with a particular emphasis on encouraging the participation of young women, Māori, and Pasifika individuals within the sector.

-The construction and infrastructure sector
+The burgeoning construction and infrastructure sector

-- Auckland had a population of approximately 1.5 million in 2013 – this is forecast to grow by 716,000 over the next 30 years, to 2.2 million in 2040.*
+- In 2013, Auckland had a population of approximately 1.5 million, and projections suggest an increase of 716,000 over the next three decades, reaching 2.2 million residents by 2040.*

-- Auckland’s growing population means we need 400,000 more homes by 2040.
+- The surge in Auckland’s population necessitates the construction of an additional 400,000 homes by 2040.